Anne Arundel County Public Schools Visa Sponsorship Jobs USA

 What visa types does Anne Arundel County Public Schools sponsor?

-Anne Arundel County Public Schools has a history of sponsoring H-1B visas and has also supported candidates on F-1 OPT, F-1 CPT, TN, and J-1 status.
+Anne Arundel County Public Schools has a history of sponsoring H-1B visas and has also supported candidates on F-1 OPT, F-1 CPT, TN visa, and J-1 status.
 The J-1 visa is common in education through exchange visitor programs for teachers.
 If you're currently on one of these statuses, it's worth discussing your situation with the district's HR department to understand your options.

 Which roles at Anne Arundel County Public Schools are most likely to receive visa sponsorship?